Peeking through the curtain for a peek back.

 On social media

 Long before the digital age did away with our former notion of privacy, I was a babbler.
 So as far as I’m concerned, life reduced to 1’s and 0’s is the best gift to come out of my generation.
 Now I get to hide behind the world’s Instagrammed poolside toes at the rate of thousands per second while adding my own.
 Mine is a human disease to which few are immune.
-Maybe if we convince others that we enjoy life, we become better convinced ourselves.
+Maybe we think if we convince others that we enjoy life, we become better convinced ourselves.
 But imagine if one-upmanship didn’t exist: The power-hungry would cease their greed and manipulation, and duck faces would be relegated to feathery creatures with bills.

 His Valentine’s gift to me was a flock of wild green parrots appropriating the skies of east Los Angeles.

-I had pointed to a massive flock of birds—the ordinary sort you’d expect in a city sky—mid-flight in formation.
+I had pointed to a massive flock of birds — the ordinary sort you’d expect in a city sky — mid-flight in formation.
 I was mesmerized as their undersides glowed white when the low sun hit their angling turns.
 It was then that my love brought up the wild parrots of the Eastside for the first time.
 My head filled with fantasies of forging to the artsy east in search of the emerald flock.

 Once on a glorious path of bizarre gifts, fascination flutters around you like a flock of urban parrots.
 It probably always did, but now you’re an awake witness.
 (Oxygen)